 Not everything that happens to me will be rooted in fibromyalgia.
 That wouldn’t make sense.
 That’s not logical or even remotely possible.

 It is draining, mentally and physically, to think that this one diagnosis rules my entire life.
 But it does, and I need to make peace with that.

-No, rather I mean that it is a fact.
-Fibromyalgia may not be responsible for everything we do, feel, think.
-But it does play a huge role in our everyday life.
+No, instead, I mean that it is a fact.
+Fibromyalgia may not be responsible for everything we do, feel, and think.
+But it does play a massive role in our everyday life.